Bunching and Taxing Multidimensional Skills: Quantitative Results

 Consider low manual workers.
 Those are executives (high cognitive), teachers (medium cognitive), and cashiers (low cognitive).
-These workers are located in the lowest horizontal strip of \Cref{f:data_taxes} and are represented by the orange dotted line in the right panel of \Cref{f:cognitive_wedge}.
+These workers are located in the bottom horizontal strip of \Cref{f:data_taxes} and are represented by the dotted line in the right panel of \Cref{f:cognitive_wedge}.
 The cognitive tax on them is higher than on medium manual workers.
 The cognitive tax is generally decreasing in skill with executives facing a lower marginal tax rate than cashiers.
-The high level of distortions on cashiers and teachers is also driven by the fact that they are both bunched.
-The teachers are in the targeted bunching region – they have comparative advantage in their cognitive skills and are more separated along the cognitive dimension but bunched more in the manual dimension.
+The high level of distortions on cashiers and teachers is also driven by the fact that they are bunched.
+The teachers are in the targeted bunching region – they have comparative advantage in their cognitive skills and are separated along the cognitive dimension but bunched in the manual dimension.
 The cashiers are in the blunt bunching region.
-They are bunched in both the manual and the cognitive dimensions and this leads to their allocation being heavily distorted compared to the benchmark.
+They are bunched in both the manual and the cognitive dimensions and this leads to their allocation being heavily distorted.
+In the left panel of of \Cref{f:cognitive_wedge} we repeat the tax analysis for the manual tax skill wedge, using the left panel of \Cref{f:data_taxes}.

-In the left panel of of \Cref{f:cognitive_wedge} we repeat the tax analysis for the manual tax skill wedge.
-Finally, in Appendix \ref{a:firm_role} we analyze robustness of our results with respect to firm heterogeneity.
+In Appendix \ref{s:implementationtax}, we show that the planner allocation is implementable through a tax system over task inputs $x$.
+Since the effective skill index $X = x_c^2 + x_m^2$ determines worker wages $w(X)$ where $w$ is strictly increasing (Section \ref{s:positive}), there is a one-to-one mapping between the skill index $x_c^2 + x_m^2$ and earnings $w$.
+Therefore, there is a one-to-one map between $(w,x_m/x_c)$ and $(x_c,x_m)$.
+Since the optimum is implementable by a tax function $T(x_m,x_c)$ it is also implementable by a tax function that is only a function of income and line of work $\hat{T}(w,x_m/x_c)$.